 A fulfillment center or warehouse in Hong Kong is good for you in the following scenarios:

 - You want to ship globally with ease.
-If your manufacturer is based in Southern China, it makes sense to send your goods to Hong Kong for fulfillment.
+If your manufacturer is based in Southern China, sending your goods to Hong Kong for fulfillment makes sense.
 Why?
 Thanks to its location, 100 airlines service Hong Kong, with direct flights to 220 destinations (not to mention over 50 cities in Mainland China), allowing you to have access to more shipping solutions with faster delivery times.

 - The warehouses are well established and connected.
 Overheads are less, allowing you to save more.
 Also, their shipping costs are lower compared to other overseas warehouses.